If you have vision issues, you know that glasses and contact lenses are an expense you can’t avoid without surgery. And

 Much like Contact Lens King, ordering contacts from Lens.com is a great way to find the best price per box.
 The processing fees are significantly lower, though standard shipping costs $7.95.
 Still, if you find your brand is cheaper at Lens.com, you can save more by buying as many lenses as you need in the same order!

-Money expert Clark Howard says, “One way that Costco’s a game-changer is if you wear contact lenses.”
-Costco has some of the lowest prices across the board.
-In addition to filling prescriptions for most trusted brands at some of the best prices, Costco often offers rebates for even more ways to save.
+“One way that Costco’s a game-changer is if you wear contact lenses,” Clark says, pointing out that Costco has some of the lowest prices across the board.
+In addition to filling prescriptions for most trusted brands at some of the best prices, Costco often offers rebates.
 For example, you can get up to $70 back when you buy four boxes of Costco’s Kirkland Signature daily disposable contacts (180-pack).

 AC Lens is another great place to shop for cheap contact lenses.
-You’ll find good prices on a big selection of the most popular brands, and new customers are eligible to save 20% with promo code P52T23R4.
+You’ll find good prices on a big selection of the most popular brands, and new customers are eligible to save 20% with promo code P52T23S4 (valid as of February 2, 2021).
 These prices compare well with similar online retailers, and you’ll also get free shipping on orders of $99 or more.

-Coastal’s prices compete closely with the prices at AC Lens, and you won’t find any processing fees during checkout.
-Shipping is $5.95, and the company is currently waiving handling & insurance costs for even more savings.
-When you spend $99 or more on contacts, you can also get an instant 15% off with promo code 15OFF.
+Coastal’s prices compete closely with the prices at AC Lens, and it doesn’t charge processing fees.
+Shipping costs $5.95, and the company is currently waiving handling & insurance costs for even more savings.
+When you spend $99 or more on contacts, you can also get an instant $10 off with promo code SAVE10.

-Ultimately, you’ll most likely be able to find the best base price for prescription contacts at Lens.com or Contact Lens King, but be mindful of the fees during checkout.
+You’ll most likely be able to find the best base price for prescription contacts at Lens.com or Contact Lens King, but be mindful of the fees you may not see until you go to the checkout page.

 Costco is a great place to shop for the best deals and rebates, while AC Lens and Coastal also offer great discounts at comparable prices.

 Stores like Walmart, Walgreens, 1-800 Contacts, Discount Contact Lenses and Lens Direct are also great places to compare prices, just to make sure you’re getting the best deal and not missing any promotions.

 More Ways To Save